mrdoob/three.js/README.md

 (Very early stage) javascript 3D engine which can use &lt;canvas&gt; and/org &lt;svg&gt; as renderer.
+The aim is to keep as simple and modular as possible.
+I would be implementing the WebGL renderer at a later stage but contributions for this (and anything else) are more than welcome.

 ### Examples